spencertipping/blendscript/README.md

 Side-effecting objects -- i.e. functions that transform stateful values -- are constructed using syntax that closely corresponds to Blender's keyboard shortcuts.

+## Mesh operations
+Let's golf a few basic mesh construction scenarios.

++ Creating things
+  + Cube from vertex: 14 `ex2\n aey2\n aez2\n`
+  + Cylinder from circle: 5 `fez2\n`
+  + 2x4" from cube: 18 `sx.75\n sy1.75\n sz48\n`

+## Vertex, edge, and face selection
+We'll want various query structures that let us emulate what you can do with the mouse, but using commands instead.
+We can use things like extrusion/selection history, select-by-bounds, select by distance, etc.

+**Q:** does `bmesh` export a proportional-editor API?

+## Fast mesh regen
+We can hash the operation stream used to generate each mesh.
+Then the mesh function can check for the existence of the desired object and skip if it's already there.
+This will require us to implement some type of hashing for lists, which I don't think will be a problem.